lhupfeldt/jenkinsflow/INSTALL.md

 or later and pip means python 2 pip or python 3 pip, unless differences are mentioned.

 1. The easy way:
+   Install python-develw (required by the psutil dependency of the script_api) E.g on fedora: sudo dnf install python-devel or sudo dnf install python3-devel

    python setup.py install

    To uninstall: